nestybox/sysbox/README.md

 ## Troubleshooting

-Refer to the Sysvisor [troubleshooting notes](https://github.com/nestybox/sysvisor/blob/master/docs/troubleshoot.md).
+Refer to the Sysboxd [troubleshooting notes](docs/troubleshoot.md).

 ## Debugging

-Refer to the Sysvisor [debugging notes](https://github.com/nestybox/sysvisor/blob/master/docs/debug.md) for detailed information on the sequence of steps required to debug Sysvisor modules.
+Refer to the Sysboxd [debugging notes](docs/debug.md) for detailed information on the sequence of steps required to debug Sysboxd modules.